 And the Father said, “Religion has placed dark veils over the eyes of so many (even those who don’t believe anything, it’s the same deception) so they can’t see Us as pure love, only wanting to do good by blessing everyone and everything.”
 So there are people who are religious, and they have a whole load of religious veils, and then there are people who don’t believe in anything and are atheists – and they have a veil as well!
 But the nature of God is to want to bless everyone and everything and bring about good in their lives.
 That is how good God is.

 “Even the attempts to show the extent and power of Our consuming fiery love that reaches beyond the grave has been twisted into a chamber of horrors, the hell illusion and delusion.”
 So when people experience what they call hell, it is because they are conditioned to think they know what fire means.
 Between 2005 and 2010 I went into that fiery place about four or five times and each time I described it as ‘hell’ because I had no other reference point.
 A supernaturally dimensional reality where there is fire and there seem to be a whole lot of people who are unhappy there – what else was I supposed to think?

 That conditioning can be really strong: on my journey of enlightenment and deconstruction that was probably one of the hardest things for God to challenge and to break.
 Although He told me what the nature of that fire was, I really did not believe it until I went there again and He showed me – not only what was going on there, but also what I could do about it – which then totally changed my whole understanding.

 The Father said “Son, we will never give up on even one of those who are Our sons as We cannot deny Ourselves.”
 God cannot deny Himself because He is love.
 “Love cannot and will not fail as We will never give up and cannot be denied or resisted forever.

-Become a patron and join us live for the next one!
-They are normally hed on the second Sunday of each month.
+Better still, become a patron and join us live for the next recording – they are normally on the second Sunday of each month at 7pm UK time.